aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/isis_underlay_lab_guide.rst

          The ``reset`` option (and all other options) makes use of CloudVision Portal APIs to apply "configlets" to each EOS node ensuring they have the proper IPv4 configuration.

 #.
+Prior to configuration, verify the topology's base status.

+   #.
 On **EOS1**, verify interface configurations and neighbors.

       .. note::